greg1951/react-readme-docs/README-Section8-EatAndSplit.md

 # Section 8 - Eat and Split App
 There are no new concepts introduced in this exercise.
-Its purpose is to reinforces all of the React concepts covered so far in the Udemy course.
-(The project resides on a private GitHub repo.
+Its purpose was to reinforce all of the React concepts covered so far in the Udemy course.

-Click on the [following URL](https://githubbox.com/greg1951/06-eat-n-split) to open a browser and preview the project in CodeSandbox.
+The project resides on a private GitHub repo: [follow this URL](https://githubbox.com/greg1951/06-eat-n-split) to open a browser and preview the project in **CodeSandbox**.

 Below is a **static rendering** of the components in the app.